-- BIO 110.
+BIO 110.
 Environmental Biology (3) A study of the interrelationships between humans and their environment.
 Emphasis on human impact on natural ecosystems, environmental economics, politics and ethics.
 Special laboratory exercises and demonstrations are included.
 Satisfies the core curriculum requirement of a laboratory science.
+No prerequisites.

-No prerequisites. - BIO 115.
+BIO 115.
 Biology of Sex (3) An introduction to the biological principles of human reproduction.
-Reproduction anatomy and physiology as well as the social implications of sex and reproductive technology will be considered. - BIO 116.
+Reproduction anatomy and physiology as well as the social implications of sex and reproductive technology will be considered.

+BIO 116.
 Microbes and Society (3) A study of the relationship between microbes and society.
 Emphasis on how microbes impact humans, the control of microbes, bioterrorism, food safety and epidemics.
 Special laboratory exercises are included.
 Satisfies the core curriculum requirement of a laboratory science.
+No prerequisites.

-No prerequisites. - BIO 117.
+BIO 117.
 Forensic Biology (3) An overview of basic forensic biology: death and decomposition, body fluids, microbiology, zoology, botany.
-Some subjects will be dealt with in laboratory format. - BIO 120.
+Some subjects will be dealt with in laboratory format.

+BIO 120.
 Farms to Pharmaceuticals: The Botany of Everyday Things (3) A survey of plants and plant products used by people for food, medicine, clothing and shelter.
 Special laboratory exercises and demonstrations are included.
-Satisfies the laboratory science core curriculum requirement. - BIO 140.
+Satisfies the laboratory science core curriculum requirement.

+BIO 125.
+Pandemics (3) Covers epidemiology triad Agent-Host-Environmental relationship.
+Focus is on pathogen as agent.
+Includes survey of historically important pandemics.
+Discussion of response to pandemics.

+BIO 140.
 Biology Community Service Seminar (1-2) A community-based learning course.
 The biology students work with MCPSS 7th grade students on basic biology.
 Includes hands-on activities and tutoring for EQTs.
 This course is repeatable for up to 2 credits.
-Prerequisite: BIO 101/103; prerequisite: declared biology major. - BIO 201.
+Prerequisite: BIO 101/103; prerequisite: declared biology major.

+BIO 201.
 Flora of the Gulf Coast (3) A survey of the plants of the Gulf Coast for education majors.
 Emphasizes plant taxonomy but includes aspects of anatomy, physiology, and pathology.
-Partially satisfies education science requirement. - BIO 202.
+Partially satisfies education science requirement.

+BIO 202.
 Pre-Health Shadowing I (1) Students are placed in a hospital, hospice or medical office to observe first-hand different aspects of the medical profession.
 Students complete a minimum of 40 on-site hours.
-Prerequisites: minimum of 30 credit hours (all Spring Hill College), cumulative GPA of 3.5 or higher, permission of pre-health advisor and course instructor. - BIO 203.
+Prerequisites: minimum of 30 credit hours (all Spring Hill College), cumulative GPA of 3.5 or higher, permission of pre-health advisor and course instructor.

+BIO 203.
 Pre-Health Shadowing II (1) Students observe five areas of the medical practice.
 This course is repeatable for up to two credits.
-Prerequisites: BIO 202. - BIO 205.
+Prerequisites: BIO 202.

+BIO 205.
 Invertebrate Zoology (3) Study of invertebrate diversity including systematics, natural history, and anatomy.
 Prerequisite: BIO 101 or CHM 112 or equivalent.
+Corequisite: BIO 207 or PHY), and Social Science Core (PSY, POL, ECO, or SOC).

-Corequisite: BIO 207 - BIO 207.
-Invertebrate Zoology Laboratory (1) Corequisite: BIO 205. - BIO 236.
+BIO 207.
+Invertebrate Zoology Laboratory (1) Corequisite: BIO 205.

+BIO 220.
+Biology of Women (3) Biological principles unique to people with uteruses and vaginas, including development, reproduction, and the aging process.
+Understanding of these biological processes in the social context of beauty for those identifying as women.
+Prerequisites: ENG 123 or 290, Natural Science Core (BIO, CHM,

+BIO 225.
+Foundations of Epidemiology (3) Study of the distribution and determinants of health and disease in the human population.
+Epidemiological research design will also be introduced.
+Pre-requisite none.
+Cross-listed as MPH 525 for the MPH program.

+BIO 236.
 Microbial Biology (3) A course in microbiology for science majors emphasizing the role and importance of microbes in medical, environmental and molecular disciplines.
-Prerequisite: BIO 101. - BIO 238.
+Prerequisite: BIO 101.

+BIO 238.
 Microbial Biology Laboratory (1) Corequisite: BIO 236.